scoskey/m287/index.md

 ### Rough plan

-* Weeks 1-3: Review of induction, sets, and functions
+* Weeks 1-3: Induction, sets, and functions
 * Weeks 4-7: Number theory and algebra
-* Week 8: Midterm assessment
+* Week 8: Review and midterm assessment
 * Weeks 9-11: Combinatorics and/or graph theory
 * Weeks 12-14: Real numbers, sequences, and topology
 * Weeks 15-16: Review and final assessment